luigifreda/pyslam/README.md

     The directory ` <gs_checkpoint_path>` is expected to have the following structure:
     ```bash
     ├── gs_checkpoint_path
-        ├── pointcloud   # folder containing different subfolders, each one with a saved .ply econding the Gaussian splatting model at a specific iteration/checkpoint
+        ├── pointcloud   # folder containing different subfolders, each one with a saved .ply encoding the Gaussian splatting model at a specific iteration/checkpoint
         ├── last_camera.json
         ├── config.yml
     ```